emma3884/autodoc/README.md

 For large projects, the cost can be several hundred dollars.
 View OpenAI pricing [here](https://openai.com/pricing).

 In the near future, we will support self-hosted models, such as [Llama](https://github.com/facebookresearch/llama) and [Alpaca](https://github.com/tatsu-lab/stanford_alpaca).
-Read [this issue](https://github.com/context-labs/autodoc/issues/8) if you're interesting in contributing to this work.
+Read [this issue](https://github.com/context-labs/autodoc/issues/8) if you're interested in contributing to this work.

 When your repository is done being indexed, you should see a screen like this: